benjaminoakes/www.benjaminoakes.com/_posts/2013-04-05-maid-v0-3-0-release.md

 Otherwise, work is progressing on [the next version of Maid](https://github.com/benjaminoakes/maid/issues?milestone=6&state=open) also.
 Hopefully there will be another beta soon.

 But in the meantime, Maid v0.3.0 has already been [downloaded 62 times](https://rubygems.org/gems/maid/versions/0.3.0).
-If you haven&#8217;t already given it a try, maybe Maid can help you with your spring cleaning&#8230; :)
+If you haven&#8217;t already given it a try, maybe Maid can help you with your spring cleaning... :)

 Enjoy!